Masks are required inside all state buildings as of August 16 for all people over 2 years old. More Info

 Virtual town hall

-The Delaware Alliance for Nonprofit Advancement will lead a virtual (Zoom) town-hall meeting that will focus on various themes that have emerged from one-on-one interviews, focus groups and the division’s Strategic Planning Working Group.
-The virtual town-hall format ensures that participants have a safe space to provide input and contribute to the discussion.
+The Delaware Alliance for Nonprofit Advancement led a virtual (Zoom) town-hall meeting on June 15, 2021 that focused on various themes that emerged from one-on-one interviews, focus groups and the division’s Strategic Planning Working Group.
+The virtual town-hall format ensured that participants had a safe space to provide input and contribute to the discussion.